-It is expected that all students will comply with relevant section(s) of the School Act, Board policy and school policy.
+It is expected that all students will comply with relevant section(s) of the Education Act, Board Policy, Administrative Procedures, and school policy.

-The Board will hear representations with respect to a recommendation for a student expulsion in accordance with relevant sections of the School Act.
+The Board will hear representations with respect to a recommendation for a student expulsion in accordance with relevant sections of the Education Act.